mandeeps/SU-WaterCam/instructions/howto.md

     https://www.adafruit.com/product/2465

-    You'll need to solder the inlcuded USB header on or else solder a micro USB cable to the output so it can be connected to the WittyPi If you use a regular USB power bank / portable phone charger you'll need to adjust some WittyPi settings so it draws more power when the RPi is off to
+    You'll need to solder the included USB header on or else solder a micro USB cable to the output so it can be connected to the WittyPi If you use a regular USB power bank / portable phone charger you'll need to adjust some WittyPi settings so it draws more power when the RPi is off to